 From Bogota - Colombia's capital city, travel north to the spectacular beauty and white sand beaches of Tayrona National Park.
-Stop off en route at the unusual salt-hewn temple of Zipaquira and artisan town of Raquira, explore colonial Villa de Leyva, discover lush coffee plantations and stunning Cocora Valley, and wander around colourful Cartagena.
+Stop off en route at the unusual salt-hewn temple of Zipaquira and artisan town of Raquira, explore colonial Villa de Leyva, discover lush coffee plantations and stunning Cocora Valley, and wander around colorful Cartagena.

 Bogota City Tour

 Today a guided sightseeing tour introduces you to some of the city’s culture and history.
-Your first stop will be an early morning visit to the colourful Paloquemao Market, one of the largest and important in the country.
+Your first stop will be an early morning visit to the colorful Paloquemao Market, one of the largest and important in the country.
 Here you can witness the interactions between seller and buyer, as you browse the variety of fruit, vegetables, cheeses and medicinal herbs on offer.
 You’ll also get to enjoy a sampling of exotic fruits and small snack.

 Continuing on, your guided tour takes you to the famous and well-preserved historical colonial quarter of La Candelaria.
 If you fancy yourself a bit of whizz behind the lens, these picturesque streets make the perfect subject for stunning travel photos.
 As you stroll through the streets you’ll pass such sights as the library of Luis Nagel Arango and the prominent Plaza de Bolivar, the heart of Bogota.
 Surrounding the square are remarkable historical buildings, including the Cathedral, Congress Palace, Independence House, Palace of Justice and City Hall.